10 Best Bodyweight Arm Exercises

 7. Arm Hang / Dead Hang

-Arm hangs, also called dead hangs, offer an excellent upper-body workout targeting the arms.
+Arm hangs, also called dead hangs, offer an excellent upper-body workout that strengthens your arms, shoulders, and back.
 All you need is a bar for this exercise.

 Muscles Worked: Forearms, biceps, triceps, shoulders, and back.